-A. Except to the extent the Probate Code provides otherwise, counsel and self-represented parties must comply with the pertinent sections (as amended from time to time) of Division II of these Rules and the California Rules of Court beginning at rule 3.1100 et seq., with respect to demurrers, motions to strike, requests to take judicial notice, motions for summary judgment, and all other pretrial motions.
-Counsel and self-represented parties must also consult Department Rules of the various Probate Departments for further requirements.
+A. Except to the extent the Probate Code provides otherwise, counsel and self-represented parties-appearing inpropria persona must comply with the pertinent sections (as amended from time to time) of Division II of these Rules and the California Rules of Court beginning at rule 3.1100 et seq., with respect to demurrers, motions to strike, requests to take judicial notice, motions for summary judgment, and all other pretrial motions.
+Counsel and self-represented parties-appearing in propria persona must also consult Department Rules of the various Probate Departments for further requirements.